-The Gulf of Mexico Fishery Management Council (Council) is considering modifying the commercial and recreational sector allocations for red snapper in Amendment 28 to the Fishery Management Plan (FMP) for Reef Fish Fishery of the Gulf of Mexico (Amendment 28) (GMFMC 2015).
-The timeline for Amendment 28 would not allow NMFS to implement the proposed redistribution of red snapper commercial quota until after January 1, 2016.
-The Council is expected to take final action on Amendment 28 in the fall of 2015 and in anticipation of that decision the Council has decided to set aside a portion of the red snapper commercial annual catch limit (ACL) (commercial quota) for the 2016 fishing year based on the shift in allocation that is selected in Amendment 28.
-If Amendment 28 is not approved at the August Council Meeting this action will not be necessary.
+In August 2015, the Gulf of Mexico Fishery Management Council (Council) approved modifications to the commercial and recreational sector allocations for red snapper in Amendment 28 to the Fishery Management Plan for Reef Fish Fishery of the Gulf of Mexico (FMP) (GMFMC 2015).
+The timeline for Amendment 28 does not allow NMFS to implement the proposed redistribution of red snapper commercial quota until after the annual distribution of allocation to the Individual Fishing Quota (IFQ) shareholders on January 1, 2016.
+This framework action will provide the Regional Administrator the authority to withhold 4.9 percent of the 2016 red snapper commercial quota (352,000 pounds whole weight) in anticipation of the implementation of Amendment 28.
+If Amendment 28 is disapproved by the Secretary of Commerce, the 4.9 percent of the commercial quota that was withheld would be distributed to the IFQ shareholders

-Amendment 28 and its Environmental Impact Statement analyzed the impacts of a reasonable range of alternatives that would change the current commercial and recreational red snapper allocation of 51:49 percent, respectively.
-The purpose of Amendment 28 is to reallocate the red snapper harvest consistent with the 2015 red snapper assessment update to ensure the allowable catch and recovery benefits are fairly and equitably allocated between the commercial and recreational sectors to achieve optimum yield.
-The current Preferred Alternative 8 would result in a 48.5 percent commercial and 51.5 percent recreational allocation.
+Amendment 28 and its Environmental Impact Statement (EIS) analyzed the impacts of a reasonable range of alternatives that would change the current commercial and recreational red snapper allocation of 51:49 percent, respectively.
+The purpose of Amendment 28 is to reallocate the red snapper harvest consistent with the 2014 red snapper assessment update to ensure the allowable catch and recovery benefits are fairly and equitably allocated between the commercial and recreational sectors to better achieve optimum yield.
+Preferred Alternative 8 would result in a 48.5 percent commercial and 51.5 percent recreational allocation.